Cloud Computing

 • Salesforce, a pioneer in the SaaS industry, offers customer relationship management (CRM) software that helps businesses manage sales, customer service, and marketing activities.
 Salesforce’s cloud-based platform allows users to access their data from anywhere, making it an essential tool for modern businesses.

-• Google Workspace, formerly known as G Suite, offers cloud-based productivity and collaboration tools, including Gmail, Google Docs, Google Sheets, and Google Slides.
-Users can access these applications from any device, collaborate in real time, and store files securely in the cloud.
+• Google Workspace, formerly G Suite, offers cloud-based productivity and collaboration tools, including Gmail, Google Docs, Google Sheets, and Google Slides.
+Users can access these applications from any device, collaborate in real-time, and store files securely in the cloud.

 Benefits of cloud computing